-OHR AERATOR used 30% less air than a porous air diffuser which should have twice the OTR as OHR.
+OHR AERATORs used 30% less air than the porous air diffusers which should have twice the OTR as OHR

 *Wastewater amount : 12,000m3/day *BOD value : IN 400mg/L OUT 10mg/L *BOD load : 4,680kg-BOD/day

-If the E company’s rubber porous air diffuser is really more than twice the OTR as the OHR AERATOR, the required air
+If the E company’s rubber porous air diffuser is really more than twice the OTR of the OHR AERATOR, the required air

-amount should be less than 1/2.
-However, actually, the OHR AERATOR requires 30% less air than the porous air diffuser
+amount should be less than half.
+However, in reality, the OHR AERATOR requires 30% less air than the porous air diffuser

 Why the big contradiction?